unwriter/datacash/README.md

 ![logo](logo.png)

-Datacash is the simplest library for building and broadcasting Bitcoin Cash OP_RETURN transactions.
+Datacash is the simplest library for building and broadcasting Bitcoin SV OP_RETURN transactions.

 ---